-The CEO and at least one other key team member must be prepared to participate fully in the program, including all required preparation sessions as well as the two-week customer immersion and two-week investor roadshow.
+The CEO and at least one other key team member must be prepared to participate fully in the program, including all required preparation sessions as well as 2-weeks of Customer Immersions and the 2-week Investor Roadshow.
 These are intensive, multi-city events that require full-time commitment in order for you to make the most of these opportunities.

-Dreamit has reengineered the accelerator model to better serve more mature startups.
+Dreamit has re-engineered the accelerator model to fit the needs of more mature startups.
 Our founder-friendly offer allows startups to participate without initial material dilution.
 The program is designed specifically for founders who are looking to increase the number of large, enterprise-level customers before raising their next material round of financing.
 The program also assumes that your company has sufficient capital to participate in the program or to achieve your next round of funding (approximately six months).

 The right to invest up to $500K in your next round of funding at a 20% discount to the terms set by your lead investor.
-For example, if you go on to raise a $3M Series A at a $15M pre-money valuation, Dreamit would have the right to take up to 10% of that round ($500K) at a $12M valuation (20% discount.
+For example, if your next funding round is a $5M financing at a $15M pre-money valuation, Dreamit would have the right to take up to 10% of the round ($500K) at a $12M pre-money valuation (20% discount).

 A $50K Convertible Security that will convert into your next round of funding with no discount.
 To be clear, this is not a cash investment in your company.
 In essence, this is a program fee to help us cover a portion of the program costs.
 Continuing with the example above, this $50K would convert at the $20M post-money valuation ($15M pre-money + the $5M raised), making it worth just 0.25% of your startup’s outstanding equity.
 Other than the Convertible Security mentioned above, there are no additional costs for companies to participate in the program.
 However, founders must cover their own travel costs for the Investor Roadshow and Customer Immersion Program.

 We run a very hands-on program and spend a lot of time working one on one with each startup so we purposely limit the size of our cohorts to 8 to 12 companies within each industry vertical.